Table of Contents

 What Do I Do If I Have A Problem Because Of My Emotional Support Animal?

 If you are wrongfully discriminated against because of your service animal by a business or public accommodation, you can file a complaint with the Department of Justice.
 If the complaint is against the government or a private entity receiving federal funding, then the complaint must be received within 180 days of the discriminatory incident.66 There is no deadline for filing a complaint against a place of public accommodation under the ADA that does not receive federal funding, but it is best to file a complaint as soon as possible.
 Additional information on how to file a complaint with the Department of Justice can be found at ada.gov/t3compfm.htm, or through the ADA Information Line at (800) 514-0301 (voice); (800) 514-0383 (TTY).

-If a landlord, condominium association or other housing provider refuses to allow your service or emotional support animal, you may file a complaint with U.S. Department of Housing and Urban Development (HUD) under the Fair Housing Amendments Act within one year after the alleged discrimination.
+If a landlord, condominium association or other housing provider refuses to allow your service or emotional support animal, you may file a complaint with U.S. Department of Housing and Urban Development (HUD) under the Fair Housing Amendments Act within six months after the alleged discrimination.
 To file a complaint with HUD, you can call 1-800-669-9777, complete an online complaint form available at www.hud.gov, or mail a completed complaint form or letter.